A Sustainable NonProfit Housing Developer with a Vocational Education Program

 We create clean work spaces and opportunities for collaborative entrepreneurship.
 A business incubator focused on sustainable businesses who are growing and reinventing our common future.
 Learn More.

-Establish a local Compressed Earth Block (CEB) manufacturing operation to create our own bricks from clean, local soil.
+Establish a local Compressed Earth Block (CEB) and adobe brick manufacturing operation to create our own bricks from clean, local soil.

 2. Build Our Education Campus